Man attacked in York street

-A man was taken to hospital after he suffered serious facial injuries during an assault in York.
+A man was taken to hospital after he suffered serious facial injuries in an assault in York.

-The incident happened in South Bank on Wednesday, April 26, at 3.20pm, when a man ran across Scarcroft Road and assaulted the man at the start of Scott Street before running back over to Scarcroft Road.
+The incident happened in South Bank on Wednesday, April 26, at 3.20pm, when a man ran across Scarcroft Road and assaulted the victim in Scott Street - before running back over to Scarcroft Road.

-The victim, a man in his 30s, sustained serious facial injuries and was taken to York District Hospital by North Yorkshire Police.
+The victim, a man in his 30s, suffered serious facial injuries and was taken to York Hospital by North Yorkshire Police.

 Read Next: